Caroline O'Donoghue: Writing

-O'Donoghue's debut novel Promising Young Women was published in 2018 by Little, Brown and received favourable reviews, with The Irish Times comparing her to Sally Rooney and Rosita Sweetman and The London Magazine saying that her writing style was both "original and engaging".
+O'Donoghue's debut novel Promising Young Women, published in 2018 by Little, Brown, received favourable reviews, with The Irish Times comparing her to Sally Rooney and Rosita Sweetman and The London Magazine saying that her writing style was both "original and engaging".
 Her writing appeared in The Observer.

 In 2020, O’Donoghue published Scenes of a Graphic Nature.
-The Guardian called the novel “witty, tender and insightful.”
-The Irish Times said it was a “gorgeous exploration of the messy and fragile nature of friendship and all the many forms of love, as well as of the primal need we all have to belong.”
+The Guardian called the novel “witty, tender and insightful".
+The Irish Times said it was a "gorgeous exploration of the messy and fragile nature of friendship and all the many forms of love, as well as of the primal need we all have to belong".

 Her next adult novel, The Rachel Incident, was published in 2023.
-The novel received positive reviews from critics.
-It was described by The Washington Post as "heartbreaking and funny" with Ron Charles noting "she may not have Binchy's sweetness, but she illuminates these Irish lives with a light all her own".
-The Irish Times called it "a deeply satisfying novel about friendship and love".
-In 2024 The Rachel Incident was shortlisted for the Bollinger Everyman Wodehouse Prize for comic fiction.
+It was described by The Washington Post as "heartbreaking and funny", with Ron Charles noting that "she may not have Binchy's sweetness, but she illuminates these Irish lives with a light all her own".
+The Irish Times called the book "a deeply satisfying novel about friendship and love".
+In 2024, The Rachel Incident was shortlisted for the Bollinger Everyman Wodehouse Prize for comic fiction.
+In early 2025, Channel 4 announced that it had commissioned O'Donoghue to adapt the novel into an eight-part series.

-She has written a YA series, All Our Hidden Gifts, with three books published to date: All Our Hidden Gifts (2021), The Gifts That Bind Us (2022), and Every Gift a Curse (2023).
+She has written a series of books intended for young adult readership, All Our Hidden Gifts, the first three books being: All Our Hidden Gifts (2021), The Gifts That Bind Us (2022), and Every Gift a Curse (2023).
 The first of the series, All Our Hidden Gifts, was a New York Times bestselling young adult title.

 Podcasts

-O'Donoghue started the Sentimental Garbage podcast in 2018, which deals with popular culture, especially women's fiction.
-This led to a spin-off podcast about Sex and the City called Sentimental In The City, which is co-hosted with Dolly Alderton.
+In 2018, O'Donoghue started the "Sentimental Garbage" podcast, which deals with popular culture, especially women's fiction.
+This led to a spin-off podcast about Sex and the City, called Sentimental In The City, which is co-hosted with Dolly Alderton.